 The Lunchbox is a best source of Meriden, Connecticut's unique steamed cheeseburger, which is extremely juicy with tangy molten cheese on a sturdy bun.

 The steamed cheeseburger is unique to central Connecticut, and Meriden is home to several purveyors.
-K. LaMay's is the biggest and may be the best in town.
+K. LaMay's steamer is the biggest and one of the best.

 Middletown, Connecticut: O'Rourke's 1946 diner serves classic diner fare as well as seriously creative cooking from Chef Brian O'Rourke, nephew of the founder.